KonVas/Ionio-liveCode-workshop/README.md

 NdefMixer(s);
 ```

-The most interesting thing in JITlib is that one can call things that do not exist as long as they are created later!/
+The most interesting feature in JITLib is that one can call things that do not exist as long as they are created later!/
 #### For other conveniences see this repository and the JITLib Overview help file in SuperCollider

 ## Resources and acknowledgements